ab-rfaheem/netsuite-upload/README.md

 - Second, log into a role you wish to use for authentication.
 From the "manage tokens center", generate a new token and secret using the Integration from the previous step.
 - Input the 4 values from above (NetSuite key and token and Consumer key and token) in the corresponding settings options.
 - Set the `realm` setting equal to your numeric NetSuite account number.

-## Authorization - Required Role Permissions

-This extension requires the use of a NetSuite RESTlet.
-That RESTlet will be manipulating files and folders in the SuiteScripts folder of the File Cabinet.
-Therefore, the user being authenticated must have sufficient permissions assigned to their Role to allow these file changes, and to call the RESTlet script deployment.

-At a minimum, the Role must have the following permissions:

-- Lists…Documents and Files: Full
-- Setup…Allow JS / HTML Uploads
-- Setup…Log in using Access Tokens: Full
-- Setup…SuiteScript: Full

-If you wish to upload and download into the **SuiteBundles folder** by changing the `rootDirectory` setting, add the following permission to your Role.

-- Setup…SuiteBundler: Full

 ## settings.json